Ash-2025/Ash-2025/README.md

 - 🔭 I’m currently working on **Age calculator by FEM**

-- 🌱 I’m currently learning **React , tailwind and motion one animation library**
+- 🌱 I’m currently learning **React , tailwind and GSAP animation library**

 - 👯 I’m looking to collaborate on **JS Projects by FEM**